toolsplus/nx-forge/CONTRIBUTING.md

 Once that's complete, delete the migrations.json file.

-If this is a Nx major version upgrade, check that the Nx version listed under `peerDependencies` in `packages/nx-forge/package.json` is matching the required Nx version.
+If this is a Nx major version upgrade, check that the Nx versions listed under `dependencies` and `peerDependencies` in `packages/nx-forge/package.json` are matching the required Nx version.

 Finally, proceed with committing and submitting the changes to the repo.